CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 For safe and uninterrupted operation it is necessary that the service and maintenance personnel as well as administrators know all the functions of the OT and can operate them.
 If staff failures occur (eg due to illness or termination), it should be ensured that the information required remains available in the institution and accessible to the representatives.

-Therefore, an administration and user manual should be available for the OT and each application (possibly also a document that covers both topics).
+Therefore, an administration and user manual should be available for the OT and each application (possibly also a document covering both topics).
 In addition to operational controls and procedures, documents should also cover information security aspects, including:

 * Necessary firewall rules (with service, protocol and port),
 * Instructions for curing specific applications,